The University of North Dakota is the only CRNA school in North Dakota.

 - A statistics course (graduate or undergraduate level)

-- Undergraduate course in College Algebra (UND math placement testing or an ACT score of 26+ on the math portion may be used to waive this requirement).
+- An undergraduate course in College Algebra (UND math placement testing or an ACT score of 26+ on the math portion may be used to waive this requirement).

 - **Upper division Biochemistry (in addition to chemistry courses taken as part of a BSN program)

-**UND recommends the online biochemistry course offered by University of New England.
+**UND recommends the online biochemistry course offered by the University of New England.